realityexpander/How_to_program_from_ground_up/README.md

   - Coroutines are a way to run multiple "processes" at the same time, and are used to create "parallel" and "concurrent" programs.
     - Coroutines always run inside one or more threads, and are used to create "parallel" and "concurrent" programs.
-  - Threads are relatively resource-heavy, as each thread requires its own "stack" and "heap" to run, and can be difficult to manage and debug when there are many threads running at the same time and sharing mutable state.
+  - Threads are relatively resource-heavy, as each thread requires its own "stack" and "heap" to run, and can be challenging to manage and debug when there are many threads running at the same time and sharing mutable state.
   - Coroutines are relatively resource-light and simplify the management of where parts of the program are running.
   - Coroutines are built-in to the Kotlin language, and are a first class citizen.
 Use of coroutines is built-into the standard libraries and leveraged by the language itself.